The IBMAP approach for Markov networks structure learning: Experimental results

-We conducted our experiment using $19$ real-world domains, listed in Table~\ref{table:real}, column one.
-For each dataset $D$, we shuffled the data and then divided it into a training set for learning the structure ($\%75$), and a test set for computing the accuracy ($\%25$).
+We conducted our experiment using $19$ real-world datasets, listed in Table~\ref{table:real}, column one.
+The datasets are sorted by domain size ($n$) in the second column.
+For each dataset $D$, we shuffled the data and then divided it into a training set for learning the structure ($75\%$), and a test set for computing the accuracy ($25\%$).
 The table also shows information about the number of attributes (second column), and the number of datapoints available in the train and test sets (third and fourth column).
 For each dataset we used the train set as input to the GSMN, \HHCMN, and \ibmaphc~algorithms, and the accuracy obtained for the structure learned for each algorithm is shown in the fifth, sixth and seventh columns, respectively.
-For each evaluation measure, the best performance is indicated in bold.
-Such results show that in 8 out of 17 datasets \ibmaphc~resulted in better accuracy, 6 cases resulted in ties (2 with GSMN, 1 with \HHCMN, and 3 with both), and for the remaining cases, the best results are obtained by \HHCMN (2 cases) and GSMN (1 case).
+For each dataset, the best performance among the three algorithms is indicated in bold.
+These results show that in $10$ of $19$ datasets \ibmaphc~resulted in better accuracy, $6$ cases resulted in ties ($2$ with GSMN, $1$ with \HHCMN, and $3$ with both), and for the remaining cases, the best results are obtained by \HHCMN ($2$ cases) and GSMN ($1$ case).
+The cases where \ibmaphc~always outperforms it competitors are those with $n\geq 16$.
+In those cases, data seem to be scarce (see the third column).
+That is consistent with our results in synthetic datasets, where IBMAP-HC outperforms always its competitors when data are scarce.